Minkov/DOM-and-jQuery-tests-with-Mocha/README.md

-# Running DOM tests with Mocha on Node.js
+# Running DOM tests with Mocha on JavaScript I/O
 JavaScript OOP Course Repository

 ## Preparing the local machine for Unit testing with Mocha and Chai